enqueuer-land/enqueuer/docs/README.md

 These are the configuration file attributes:

 **files**
-Requisition file names or glob.
+Task file names or glob.
 Enqueuer runs every file that matches an element value.

     files:
     - 1.yml